davidconoh/Intro-to-HTML-and-Javascript/README.md

 # Introduction To HTML And Javascript

-This is the first project based course in the Microsoft Professional Program for Front-End Web Development track. full details of the course can be found [here](https://www.edx.org/course/introduction-html-javascript-microsoft-dev211-1x-3) .
+This is the first project based course in the Microsoft Professional Program for Front-End Web Development track.
+Full description of the course can be found [here](https://www.edx.org/course/introduction-html-javascript-microsoft-dev211-1x-3) .

 ## Objective